 back to top

-- Recipients are to arrange for their own health insurance either through their institution or independently.
+- The recipient arrange for his/her own health insurance either through his/her institution or independently.

-ASH MMSAP yearlong recipients are required to submit a final written report (not to exceed four pages).
-This will include a summary of research, manuscript submissions during the award period related to the funded research, presentations (locally and nationally) of the funded research during the award period, educational goals met, and a summary of the usage of funds.
-This report must be emailed to email@example.com.
+MMSAP yearlong recipients are required to submit a final written report (not to exceed four pages), which should include a summary of research, manuscript submissions during the award period related to the funded research, presentations (locally and nationally) of the funded research during the award period, educational goals met, and a summary of the usage of funds.
 Members of the ASH Committee on Promoting Diversity will evaluate final reports.

 back to top